-Generally there are two excursions daytime each day (led by English speaking guides) either by specially converted open-backed safari trucks, canoes, or horse, and these are arranged locally depending on the season and weather conditions.
+Generally there are two excursions each day (led by English speaking guides) either in specially converted open-backed safari trucks, on foot, or in canoes, and these are arranged locally depending on the season and weather conditions.
 There are also daily evening activities.
-Dedicated jaguar tracking programmes can be booked at additional cost.
+Dedicated jaguar tracking programmes and riding can be booked at additional cost.

 When to go

 All year round, but January-March is very humid.
 During the high season (June - September) guests must stay 3 or 4 nights, arriving on a Thursday or a Sunday.